The canonical lamination calibrated by a cohomology class: Introduction

 \begin{theorem} One has: \begin{enumerate} \item If there is a line segment $[\alpha, \beta] \subset \partial B$, then $\alpha \cdot \beta = 0$. \item Let $\Gamma := \pi_1(M)$.
 If $\Gamma^{(1)}/\Gamma^{(2)}$ is a torsion group, then $B$ is strictly convex. \end{enumerate} \end{theorem}

 For example, suppose that $M$ has the homotopy type of a torus.
-Then $B$ is strictly convex and so $M$ has many uniquely ergodic laminations of minimal hypersurfaces.
-If $M = \RR^d/[0, 1]^d$, then these laminations are the irrational foliations of $M$, but what Theorem \ref{Auer Bangert thm} says is that the same behavior occurs regardless of the Riemannian metric on $M$.
+Then $B$ is strictly convex and so: \begin{enumerate} \item $M$ has many uniquely ergodic laminations of minimal hypersurfaces.
+If $M = \RR^d/[0, 1]^d$, then these laminations are the irrational foliations of $M$, but what Theorem \ref{Auer Bangert thm} says is that the same behavior occurs regardless of the Riemannian metric on $M$. \item If $d = 3$, then the discussion after Theorem \ref{vertex counting} implies that $M$ does not have positive scalar curvature.
+This is a classic theorem of Schoen and Yau \cite{Schoen1979} which has a much more direct proof. \end{enumerate}

 Since the canonical calibrated lamination $\lambda_\rho$ does not have to be uniquely ergodic, it is natural to ask if there is a canonical measure on $\lambda_\rho$.
 In upcoming work \cite{daskalopoulos2025}, Daskalopoulos and Uhlenbeck will show there is a favored measure on any canonical maximally stretched lamination with only closed leaves.
 The same proof works on $\lambda_\rho$, but it is quite lengthy, so we omit the proof.
 For each $p < \infty$, there is a unique representative $F_p \in L^p(M, \Omega^{d - 1})$ of $\rho$ which is \dfn{$p$-harmonic}; that is,